Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms - NewsBreak

 The balloon was spotted within days of a Montana state Legislature hearing on a bill that would prevent foreign adversaries from buying up agricultural land in Montana, States Newsroom’s Daily Montanan reported .

-The post Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms appeared first on Colorado Newsline .
+The post Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms appeared first on Missouri Independent .